nebula-plugins/nebula-plugins.github.io/documentation/gradle_dependency_lock.md

 ---
 layout: toc-page
-title: Nebula Roadmap
+title: gradle-dependency-lock
-id: nebula_roadmap
+id: gradle_dependency_lock
 lang: en
 ---

 * Table of contents.
 This line is required to start the list.
 {:toc}

-# The Nebula Roadmap
+# Gradle Dependency Lock